univention/univention-corporate-server/doc/quickstart/index.rst

   :guilabel:`UCS components`.

-- Third-party software (e.g. various groupware solutions) and UCS-compatible addon products (e.g. `UCS@school` for school deployment can also be installed through the App Center.
+- Third-party software (e.g. various groupware solutions) and UCS-compatible add-on products (e.g. `UCS@school` for school deployment can also be installed through the App Center.

 .. _quick-appcenter: